Crimean Tatar Wikipedia

 The Crimean Tatar Wikipedia (Qırımtatarca Vikipediya, in Romanian standard: Kîrîm Tatarşa Wikipediya) is the Crimean Tatar language edition of the free online encyclopedia Wikipedia.
-The articles were originally written in Wikimedia Incubator, and the Crimean Tatar Wikipedia was created on 12 January 2008.
+Work began in 2006 when a test version in Crimean Tatar was set up as part of the Wikimedia Incubator.
+The Crimean Tatar Wikipedia was created on 12 January 2008.
 The Crimean Tatar Wikipedia supports also the Romanian standard of the language (Dobrujan Tatar).